usegalaxy-no/nels-galaxy-api/README2.md

 # NGA Endpoints

-All endpoints return json formated data, look in nels-galaxy-api.py for detailed descriptions:
+All endpoints return json formatted data, look into nels-galaxy-api.py for detailed descriptions.

 Some common ones: